moding-il/bizdoc.core/README.md

 * A data model, representing form properties,
 * A backing class, derived from FormBase, responsible for managing form lifetime events,
 * And an Angular component, displaying form data.

+If you choose to develop a dedicated mobile app, you'll need to develop  the form again in the respective environment.

 #### Declare a data model